9 Road Trip Essentials When Traveling With A Baby or Toddler

 A Fully Stocked Car

 Can I confess something?
 I generally never pack all my baby gear.
 I like to keep enough items in my bag that I could change a diaper, offer a snack and entertain in some way.
 But I never pack so much that I can’t fit what I need into a regular-sized purse.
 What I do fully stock is my car.
-I rarely go anywhere without it, so I make sure that’s where I store all my extras: change of clothes, extra diapers, drinks, sunblock, bug spray, food, water, shoes and a great bundle of wipes.
+I rarely go anywhere without it, so I make sure that’s where I store all my extras: change of clothes, extra diapers, drinks, sunblock, bug spray, medicines, food, water, shoes and a great bundle of wipes.

 I have found that it is oftentimes easier and more convenient to change my child’s diaper in the car.
 I do have a van (no shame, ladies) and I will use the floor of the van to get the business done.
 If I am out and about I will generally have a small blanket or changing pad and will use that in the restroom.
 They’re easy to clean and do a much better job of keeping your baby clean than the small disposable pads do.